Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

-Where $\bm W_{q}$ represents the 2D convolution layer with kernel sizes of $1 \times 1$.
-The query generated by this operation contains the information required to restitute the body shape, so it can be used to search for valid information in the value.
-And the key and value are represented as:
+where $\bm \varphi_q$ represents the 2D convolution layer with kernel sizes of $1 \times 1$.
+The query $\bm Q$ contains richer contextual information, which interacts with $\bm K$ to generate attention and searches for the required body shape information in the value $\bm V$ to restore the IR body shape.
+The key $\bm K$ and value $\bm V$ are represented as: